Career Timeline of Hardik Pandya: Major Achievements and Milestones

 2013: Playing for Baroda

-Since 2013, Pandya has been playing for Baroda.
-He played a vital role in helping Baroda win the Syed Mushtaq Ali Trophy.
+Since 2013 Hardik Pandya has been playing for Baroda.
+He played a vital role in helping Baroda win the Syed Mushtaq Ali Trophy in the 2013–14 season.

 In 2015, Hardik Pandya played for the Mumbai Indians in the IPL.
-He also won his second man of the match award of the season.
+During a match against the Kolkata Knight Riders, he scored 61 runs off 31 balls, earning him his second man of the match award of the 2015 season.

-In January 2016, Hardik Pandya's innings of 86 not out, including eight sixes, guided Baroda to a six-wicket win over Vidarbha in the Syed Mushtaq Ali Trophy.
+In January 2016, Hardik Pandya hit eight sixes during an innings of 86 not out, guiding Baroda to a six-wicket win over Vidarbha in the Syed Mushtaq Ali Trophy.

-On 27 January 2016, Hardik Pandya made his Twenty20 International (T20I) debut for India, picking up 2 wickets against Australia.
-His first Twenty20 International wicket was Chris Lynn.
+On 27 January 2016, Hardik Pandya made his Twenty20 International (T20I) debut for India against Australia, taking 2 wickets.
+His first T20I wicket was Chris Lynn.

-On 18 June 2017, in the final of the Champions Trophy at the Oval, Hardik Pandya struck a 43-ball 76 in a losing cause.
+On 18 June 2017, in the final of the Champions Trophy, Hardik Pandya struck a 43-ball 76 in a losing cause against Pakistan, after India faced a top order collapse.

-In July 2017, Pandya was named in the squad that toured Sri Lanka.
-He played his first Test on 26 July in Galle and scored his maiden Test century in the final Test match at Pallekele.
+In July 2017, Hardik Pandya was named in the squad that toured Sri Lanka and played his first Test on 26 July in Galle.

-On July 8, 2018, Hardik Pandya achieved his career best bowling figures of 4 for 38 against England in the 3rd and final Twenty20 International, also scoring 33 not out.
-He became the first Indian to take 4 wickets and score over 30 runs in the same T20I match.
+On 8 July 2018, Hardik Pandya achieved his career-best bowling figures of 4 for 38 in a T20I against England.
+He also scored 33 not out and hit the winning runs, becoming the first Indian to take 4 wickets and score over 30 runs in the same T20I match.

 In April 2019, Hardik Pandya was named in India's squad for the 2019 Cricket World Cup.